Description

 Thornless Gooseberry (Ribes uva-crispa)

 Thornless Gooseberry is a compact, deciduous shrub from the Grossulariaceae family, valued for its thornless stems and reliable harvests.
-Growing to about 1 m tall and wide, it’s perfect for home gardens, raised beds, and large pots.
-The plant produces fruit on two-year-old wood, with the first harvest typically occurring in the second year after planting.
+Growing to about 1 metre tall and wide, it’s perfect for home gardens, raised beds, and large pots.
+The plant produces fruit on two to three-year-old wood, meaning a harvest will be ready in its second or third year after planting.
 The berries start green and ripen to a rich red-purple, indicating peak sweetness.
 They’re ideal for fresh eating, jams, pies, crumbles, sauces, or freezing.

 Self-fertile: This variety is self-fertile, meaning it does not require another gooseberry plant for cross-pollination to produce fruit.
 It will yield fruit on its own, making it a convenient option for smaller gardens or single-plant growers.